Just a heads up!

 Pray

 The disciples must have painful memories about the last supper before Jesus’ trial and crucifixion.
 No doubt, you have your own painful memories about a personal situation.
-Ask God to bringing heal from the pain.
+Ask God to bring healing from the pain.

 Live It

-Get involved in a Communion service at a church near you.
+Get involved in a communion service at a church near you.
 Take the bread and wine and thank Jesus for his incredible sacrifice.
-If you’re trying to steer clear of alcohol most churches offer an alternative.
+If you’re trying to steer clear of alcohol most churches offer a non-alcoholic alternative.

 Repeat

 Do you remember when you learned to ride a bike?
 First kiss?
 First fight?
 Memory makes us who we are.
-Jesus asks us to remember his Last Supper because it reminds us of who we are: friends at his dinner table.
+Jesus asks us to remember his last supper because it reminds us of who we are: friends at his dinner table.
 It reminds us of what he has done: poured out his blood like wine and broken his body like bread.
-Tomorrow, we begin to follow Jesus’ dark steps to the cross, as Mark’s Gospel begins to narrow into clear focus.
-You’d be crazy to jump ship now!
-See you then.
+Tomorrow, we begin to follow Jesus’ dark steps to the cross, as Mark’s gospel begins to narrow into clear focus.

 Hello

 You join us on Day 26 in the quiet of Gethsemane Gardens.
 It’s cold and late.
 A dog howls in the distance, a small animal scurries into the plants.
 Jesus is getting up to rejoin his disciples.
-His face is strained, his eyes white with fear.
 What a privilege to be with Jesus in his hour of need.
 What a shame the disciples are caught napping on the job!
 Think of the opportunities we miss by not being awake.
-God is about to write the most important chapter in history and the disciples have nodded off…
+God is about to write the most important chapter in history and the disciples have nodded off.

 Read